opsfolio/resource-surveillance/support/docs/CLI-help.md

 ###### **Subcommands:**

 * `init` — initialize an empty database with bootstrap.sql
-* `merge-sql` — generate SQLite SQL that will merge multiple databases into a single one
+* `merge` — merge multiple surveillance state databases into a single one
 * `cli-help-md` — generate CLI help markdown